eudoxia0/eudoxia0.github.io/article/_posts/2023-07-08-test-against-reality.md

 <img src="/assets/content/test-against-reality/workflow.svg" style="margin-left: auto; margin-right: auto;"/>

-That is, workflows where your own code is interleaved with (or often intricately intertwined with) external services.
+That is, workflows where your own code is interleaved with (and often intricately intertwined with) external services.
 Increasingly, web application servers are message brokers that do some authentication and string together I/O to databases and external cloud services.

 Testing has gotten harder.
 Tests that give you real confidence your code is correct are harder to write because your code is dependent on external services